kapiteinkrul/Houtman/README.md

 ![View from houseboat2](https://user-images.githubusercontent.com/87133912/137128902-ab51c2f0-d2b1-41fd-a553-92ff48ec7c2d.jpg)

-Ship HOUTMAN is perfectly located in the Old Wood Harbour (Oude Houthaven): close enough to easily walk (or bike) into town, yet in a calm and residential neighbourhood.
+HOUTMAN is perfectly located in the Old Wood Harbour (Oude Houthaven): close enough to easily walk (or bike) into town, yet in a calm and residential neighbourhood.
 We live here together with 30 something other families on houseboats.
 There’s several bars and restaurants close by, as well as supermarkets within a 10 minute walk.
 The famous area Jordaan and shopping streets Haarlemmerstraat/dijk are a pleasant walk away past the beautifully quaint and quiet Westelijke Eilanden area.
 It’s just a short (free) ferry hop across the river ‘het IJ’ to the artsy NDSM area with several bars, summer festivals, a city beach, street art, and a huge monthly flea market (IJ-Hallen).

-You can contact us via [houtmanbnb@gmail.com](mailto:houtmanbnb@gmail.com) for inquiries and bookings.
+You can contact us at [houtmanbnb@gmail.com](mailto:houtmanbnb@gmail.com) for inquiries and bookings.

 We hope to meet you on board sometime!